Kinetically constrained models out of equilibrium

-Finally, we turn to the proof of \cref{th:mixing}, which still relies on all of the above, but requires a substitute for the first step above, concerning the initial condition, since we need to deal even with the $\bzero$ one.
-This {alternative first} step (see \cref{sec:LPP}) consists in yet another renormalisation, this time from the $\{U_0\}$-CP to the standard LPP.
+Finally, we turn to the proof of \cref{th:mixing}, which still relies on all of the above, but requires a substitute for the initial ``warming up'' step above, since we need to deal with arbitrary initial conditions, including $\bzero$.
+This alternative first step (see \cref{sec:LPP}) consists in yet another renormalisation, this time from the $\{U_0\}$-CP to the standard LPP.
 We show that after the LPP time at a renormalised site, the corresponding box is coupled for the CP.
 To do this, somewhat surprisingly, we look at times when sites become healthy in the CP.
 Using the orientation of the $\{U_0\}$-CP, we have that, once all sites on whose state the constraint at a given site $v$ depends on are coupled, it remains to wait for a single update at $v$ to the state 0, in order to couple the state at $v$, too.
-Although these {updates} are rare ($q_0$ is close to 1), {it still takes a time of order 1 to couple the entire box corresponding to a renormalised site, given that the ones it depends on (in the LPP sense) are already coupled.} Thus, to ensure the CP is coupled on a box $\Lambda$ of size $n$, it suffices to wait until the LPP on a (renormalised) box of size of order $n$ reaches all sites.
+Although these {updates} are rare ($q$ is close to 1), {it still takes a time of order 1 to couple the entire box corresponding to a renormalised site, given that the ones it depends on (in the LPP sense) are already coupled.} Thus, to ensure the CP is coupled on a box $\Lambda$ of size $n$, it suffices to wait until the LPP on a (renormalised) box of size of order $n$ reaches all sites.
 The latter is known to be linear from \cite{Greenberg09}.